 Further your career with Walmart, the state’s largest employer in Bentonville.

 And it’s important to note that the University of Arkansas is also one of the largest employers in the state.

 So, if you are looking for a new job, sharpen that resume.
 Then move to Arkansas and get to work.

 Resource: Improve your resume with MyPerfectResume

 However, maybe you want to live in a college town?

 Then consider Fayetteville or Jonesboro.
-Home to the state universities we have already discussed.
+They are home to the state universities we have already discussed.

 The four cities mentioned immediately above are some of the state’s largest based on population.
-Rounding out the top biggest and best places to live in Arkansas include these places:
+Rounding out the top biggest and best places to live in Arkansas are these places:

 - Fort Smith